What is Energy?

 Chemical to electrical

 Redox reaction between chemical elements zinc and copper sulfate produces a large amount of heat.
-The same chemical change is carried out in Daniell cell or battery for conversion of electrical energy.
+The same chemical change is carried out in electrochemical cell or batteries for the production of electrical current.

 What is internal energy?

-In thermodynamics, every system has within itself a quantity of energy is called internal energy.
+In thermodynamics, every system has within itself a quantity of internal energy.
 It can be obtained by common observations,

 - A liquid freezes into solid yielding heat.